Connecting Repositories to Software Components (prev. Services)

 Monorepos

 A monorepo is a single repository that stores all the code and assets for your project.
 Some monorepos house many microservices.
 In this case, it’s important to know how all your microservices are related to your repository.
-This can be done by connecting services to different paths in your repository.
+This can be done by connecting components to different paths in your repository.

-Updated 5 months ago
+Updated 28 days ago